accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 #### [Criterion 10.4](#crit-10-4) [A] In each screen, are [keyboard shortcuts](glossaire.md#keyboard-shortcut) using only one key (upper or lower case letter, punctuation, number or symbol) controllable by the user?  {id="crit-10-4"}

 **[Test 10.4.1](#test-10-4-1):** In each screen, does each keyboard shortcut using a single key (lower or upper case letter, punctuation, number or symbol) meet one of these conditions? {id="test-10-4-1"}
-- A mechanism is available to disable the keyboard shortcut ;
+- A mechanism is available to disable the keyboard shortcut;
 - A mechanism is available for configuring the keyboard shortcut key using the modifier keys<kbd>(Ctrl</kbd>, <kbd>Alt</kbd>, <kbd>Shift</kbd>, etc.);
 - In the case of a user interface component, the associated keyboard shortcut can only be activated if the keyboard focus is on this component.